The Healthcare Law Review: United Arab Emirates

 While the DHA owns and manages public healthcare facilities in Dubai, it is the primary regulator for facilities licensing to the private sector.
 Facility licence categories include hospitals, day surgical centres, outpatient care facilities (which includes polyclinics, general clinics, dental clinics and speciality clinics), clinical laboratories, diagnostic imaging centres, home healthcare facilities, dental laboratories, school clinics, community pharmacies, optical centres, and complementary and alternative medicine centres.

 There are two subsidiaries of the DHA that assist in the management of healthcare in the emirate of Dubai.
 Created in accordance to Dubai Decree by Law No. 17 of 2018, the Healthcare Corporation and DHIC support the DHA in managing public health facilities in Dubai and overseeing health insurance services respectively.
-These two subunits, along with the new changes created under Dubai Law No. 8 of 2018, create a more comprehensive healthcare system for the inhabitants of Dubai.
+These two sub-units, along with the new changes created under Dubai Law No. 8 of 2018, create a more comprehensive healthcare system for the residents of Dubai.

 Dubai Healthcare City Authority

-The DHCC free zone is regulated by Dubai Healthcare City Authority (DHCA),11 which is a public corporation established to promote the status of the emirate as an international medical and healthcare hub and which regulates healthcare establishments in the free zone by developing policies and procedures, granting licences and with power to enforce sanctions against violations of the law.
+The DHCC free zone is regulated by Dubai Healthcare City Authority (DHCA),15 which is a public corporation established to promote the status of the emirate as an international medical and healthcare hub and which regulates healthcare establishments in the free zone by developing policies and procedures, granting licences and with power to enforce sanctions against violations of the law.